networkoptix/tools/vms_4.3.0_R2_open/windows/readme.md

 NOTE: CMake and Ninja required to build this project will be used from Visual Studio installation.

-### Cygwin or MinGW (Git Bash)

-One of these Unix-style command-line environments is required to run the build scripts.

 ---------------------------------------------------------------------------------------------------
 ## How to build and run